pauler285/pauler285.github.io/_posts/2022-06-13-aws-immersion-day.md

 * Task 3.2: Managing AWS Backint Agent through HANA Studio
 * Task 3.3: HANA Backup Automation

-#### Lab 4: DO NOT perform
+### Lab 4:

+Optional task - only perform if you are ahead of time

-#### Optional Labs: DO NOT perform
+### Optional Labs:

+Optional task - only perform if you are ahead of time

-#### Very important points to note
+### Very important points to note

 Please follow the instructions for lab tasks listed in this supplement document and the online lab guide.
-When referring to online lab guide, please pay attention to all the details listed for each step in the online lab guide, and this supplement document*
+When referring to online lab guide, please pay attention to all the details listed for each step in the online lab guide, and this supplement document.

+Recommended web browsers:

 * Latest three versions of Google Chrome, Mozilla Firefox or Microsoft Edge
 * Latest two versions Apple Safari for macOS

-Ensure that AWS region is *us-east-1* (North Virginia) at all times, in the AWS management console.
+Ensure that AWS region is **us-east-1 (North Virginia)** at all times, in the AWS management console.
 You can see it in the top right corner of the AWS Console.

-YOU DO NOT need to download SAP HANA installation media (pre req step 2 in the online lab guide) as this has already been downloaded for today’s lab.
+You **DO NOT NEED** to download SAP HANA installation media (pre-requisite step 2 in the online lab guide) as this has already been downloaded for today’s lab.

-You must specify the Amazon S3 bucket with HANA Software as (including the final /): s3://launchwizard-160656184270/saps4hana-2021/HANADB/ (i.e. this is where the HANA software has been downloaded)
+You must specify the Amazon S3 bucket with HANA Software as **(including the final /)**:

+s3://launchwizard-160656184270/saps4hana-2021/HANADB/

 Please complete the online survey after the Lab, we really value your feedback.
-Feedback request will be shared by T&C team.
+The feedback request will be shared by T&C team.

+**Thank you!**